rubixchain/learn/docs/explorer-analytics/transaction-and-tokenchain.md

 ![Token details](/img/explorer-images/tokenchain-search.png)

-Below it, **Token Chain History** lists every transaction involving the token (from → to, with timestamps) — its full ownership lineage:
+Below it, **Token Chain History** lists every transaction involving the token, with the sender, receiver, and timestamp for each, giving its full ownership lineage:

 ![Token chain history](/img/explorer-images/tokenchain-search-2.png)

 ## Graph (DAG) View

-The Explorer can also show transactions as a **graph** — the Rubix transaction DAG.
+The Explorer can also show transactions as a **graph**, the Rubix transaction DAG.
 Each transaction is a **node**, and the nodes are linked through tokens: as shown in the Assets above, every transaction records each token's **previous transaction**.
-Each of those back-references is an **edge** to the earlier transaction that last touched the same token, so following the edges traces a token's full history — and together they form the graph.
+Each of those back-references is an **edge** to the earlier transaction that last touched the same token, so following the edges traces a token's full history, and together they form the graph.

 Open it with the **GRAPH** button in the Explorer, or at [explorer.rubix.net/dag](https://explorer.rubix.net/dag) (testnet: [testnetexplorer.rubix.net/dag](https://testnetexplorer.rubix.net/dag)).
 Select any transaction to see its place in the graph and how it links to the transactions around it.